Crapmoo/Chatbot-Discord-Gui/README.md

 ## Installation

-1.Install python (if you use 3.12.x version you may edit the eel library.
+1. Install python (if you use 3.12.x version you may edit the eel library.
 See how to fix in the next step.)

-2.install the library with this command
+2. install the library with this command

 ```bash
   pip install -r requirement.txt
 ```
-3.open file `run.bat` and have fun
+3 .open file `run.bat` and have fun

 ## Watch installation on youtube